What is the pump inverter used for and when should it be installed?

 Example of constant pressure pumping:

-Working logic.
+Operating logic.
 The operator defines a pressure set-point.
-The system is activated upon operator consent, speed regulation is carried out according to a PID algorithm which depends on the deviation of the measured pressure compared to the set set-point.
-If the pressure increases, the pump will be operated at a slower speed, if the pressure drops, the pump will increase in speed.
-By doing so, you will obtain an almost constant pressure in the network, and in any case within the set tolerance bands.
+The system is activated upon operator consent, the speed regulation is carried out according to a PID algorithm that depends on the deviation of the measured pressure from the set-point.
+If the pressure increases, the pump will be operated at a lower speed, if the pressure drops, the pump will increase in speed.
+In this way, a nearly constant network pressure will be obtained, and in any case within the set tolerance bands.

-Use of the inverter to keep the level constant
+3.2 Using the inverter to maintain the constant level

 We have a sewer well or a wastewater storage tank.
-The inflows of liquids vary considerably from moment to moment, therefore we find large variations between the maximum and minimum inlet flow rates.
-The pump is stressed by numerous starts and stops.
+The inflows of liquids vary greatly from moment to moment, so we find large variations between the maximum and minimum incoming flow rates.
+The pump is stressed by the numerous starts and stops.

 Solution:

-By adopting an inverter and managing pumping with the "constant level" logic, we can solve the problem.
-By measuring the level in the tank with an analogue meter it will be possible to adjust the speed of the pump and consequently the flow rate in such a way that the level remains constant, i.e. as much water enters the tank, so much is pumped away from the system.
+By adopting an inverter and managing the pumping with the “constant level” logic, we can solve the problem.
+By detecting the level in the tank with an analog meter, it will be possible to adjust the speed of the pump and consequently the flow rate so that the level remains constant, that is, the more water enters the tank, the more is pumped out of the system.

 Example of constant level pumping:

-Working logic.
-The operator defines a level set-point such as to obtain the maximum blanketing capacity of the well; the system is activated when the enabling threshold is reached, speed regulation is carried out according to a PID algorithm which depends on the deviation of the level in the tank compared to the set set-point.
-If the level rises, the pump will be operated at a higher speed, if the level drops, the pump will slow down.
-By doing so, the number of pump start and stop sequences will be limited to the maximum.
+Operating logic.
+The operator defines a level set-point such as to obtain the maximum filling capacity of the well; the system is activated when the enabling threshold is reached, the speed regulation is carried out according to a PID algorithm that depends on the deviation of the level in the tank from the set-point.
+If the level increases, the pump will be operated at a higher speed, if the level decreases, the pump will slow down.
+In this way, the number of pump start and stop sequences will be limited to a minimum.

-Use of the inverter to maintain constant flow
+4. Use of the inverter to maintain constant flow rate

-We are carrying out an initial pumping of a purifier. our aim is to feed the treatment line with a constant flow in order to obtain maximum efficiency from the system.
+We are making an initial pumping of a purifier.
+Our aim is to feed the treatment line with a constant flow in order to obtain maximum efficiency from the plant.

 Solution:

-By adopting an inverter and managing pumping with the "constant flow" logic, we can solve the problem.
-By measuring the flow rate on the manifold, with a flow meter it will be possible to adjust the speed of the pump and consequently the flow rate in such a way that a set-point set by the operator is maintained.
-It is obvious that this system requires a buffer tank to compensate for peak and low flow moments.
+By adopting an inverter and managing the pumping with the “constant flow” logic, we can solve the problem.
+By detecting the flow rate on the collector, with a flow meter it will be possible to regulate the speed of the pump and consequently the flow rate in such a way that a set-point set by the operator is maintained.
+It is obvious that this system requires a buffer tank to compensate for peak and low flow times.

 Example of constant flow pumping:

-Working logic.
-The operator defines a flow set-point.
-The system is activated when the enabling threshold is reached, speed regulation is carried out according to a PID algorithm which depends on the deviation of the measured flow rate compared to the set set-point.
-If the flow rate increases, the pump will be operated at a slower speed, if the flow rate decreases, the pump will increase in speed.
-By doing so you will obtain a pumped flow with an almost constant flow rate.
-It is important to have adequate lung volume.
+Operating logic.
+The operator defines a flow rate set-point.
+The system is activated when the enabling threshold is reached, the speed regulation is carried out according to a PID algorithm that depends on the deviation of the measured flow rate from the set set-point.
+If the flow rate increases, the pump will be operated at a lower speed, if the flow rate decreases, the pump will increase speed.
+In this way, a pumped flow with an almost constant flow rate will be obtained.
+It is important to have an adequate buffer volume.

 Share this content